+Why a Bonsai Pot?

 Why a bonsai pot?

-Many centuries of oriental ingenuity, tradition and craftsmanship produced containers specifically designed to show off their contents ... bonsai.
+Many centuries of Asian ingenuity, tradition and craftsmanship produced containers specifically designed to show off their contents ... bonsai.

 Containers are often compared to the frame on a painting.
 They set off and display the art (in this case a bonsai tree.)